johnson-carter/PaintSticker/README.md

 # PaintSticker
 New open-source competitor to Photoshop, Paint.net, and MS Paint.
-Currently features 6 designs that you can place across your screen using the included (x,y) sliders.
-New Features:
-- Added a delete button to remove the last added sticker (Press twice to confirm)
+This application allows you to place stickers and draw all over your canvas.
+With PaintSticker the only limitation is your imagination

+# Installation Instructions:
+- Step 1:
+Install the PainSticker source files.

+- Step 2:
+Open PaintSticker.jar file.

+- Step 3:
+Paint away!